 Always pay attention to how your puppy is coping with exercise.
 If he seems tired, then stop immediately and let him rest.
-Smaller dogs will need to perform less repetitions before their muscles get tired.
+Smaller dogs will need to perform fewer repetitions before their muscles get tired.

 If you are stuck inside because of frightful winter weather or injury, then these exercises are ideal for an indoor workout.
-These workouts are not a replacement for regular activity or daily walking.
+These workouts are not a replacement for a regular activity or daily walking.
 You may also wish to consider a dog treadmill if you have the space for it.
 These activities are all great examples of cardio workouts for dogs.
-They can have a great impact of muscle tone and general fitness.
+They can have a great impact on muscle tone and general fitness.